huaweicloud/terraform-provider-huaweicloud/docs/resources/servicestage_component_instance.md

 * `path` - (Required, String) Specifies the request URL.
   This parameter is applicable to **http** type.

 * `host` - (Optional, String) Specifies the custom IP address.
-The defualt address is pod IP address.
+The default address is pod IP address.
   This parameter is applicable to **http** type.

 <a name="servicestage_scheduler"></a>